 Are You Trying to Understand Your Medical Treatment in Regard to Your Personal Injury Claim?

 It is imperative that anyone who is injured in a car accident understands that the doctors and medical treatment that you do or don’t receive following your accident can affect every aspect of a personal injury claim.
-As the South Florida personal injury attorneys at Leifer Law Firm, we are skilled and experienced personal injury lawyers who represent clients every day in personal injury claims.
+As the South Florida personal injury attorneys at Leifer & Ramirez, we are skilled and experienced personal injury lawyers who represent clients every day in personal injury claims.
 We can help guide you through this process and ensure that you undertake the correct steps to obtain the compensation that you deserve.
 Contact us today.